 When it comes to SEO, Shopify has some limitations.
 Being a dedicated eCommerce platform, it has some limitations.
 For example, users cannot fully customize their URLs as some sections of store URLs cannot be modified.
 In addition, it isn’t easy to create subcategories compared to WooCommerce.
 However, Shopify still provides basic SEO functionalities.

 Integrations and Addons

 There is always a need for add-ons to improve your store functionality.
 WooCommerce has access to thousands of free and paid plugins.
 With the help of a plugin, you can add multiple features like WooCommerce, conditional shipping and pay social media integration media, and many more.
-In addition, there has been a variety of plugins available for every minimal feature.
+In addition, various plugins have been available for every minimal feature.

-Shopify has its third-party add-ons, which enable you to customize your store.
+Shopify has third-party add-ons which enable you to customize your store.
 They have hundreds of add-ons that you can integrate with your store.
 Like WooCommerce, Shopify has both paid and free add-ons available on their marketplace.
 However, they have fewer add-ons than WooCommerce as it is difficult to get listed.
-They also charge you per month for add-ons subscription.
+They also charge you per month for addons subscriptions.

 WooCommerce is one of the most popular eCommerce platforms requiring many support options.
 They provide 24/7 support for the purchase of premium extensions or themes.
 It is a self-hosted platform, meaning your hosting provider is responsible for support.
 The same goes for third-party WooCommerce plugins and themes.